hosford42/EngineeringIntelligence/Articles/WhatIsLanguage.md

 extra-terrestrials we might someday encounter.
-Our communication with each other is significantly eased by the fact that we have very similar mental structures and experiences, and yet even a small difference in our neural wiring diagrams can result in what's called the [double empathy problem] in the autistic community.
+Our communication with each other is significantly eased by the fact that we have very similar mental structures and experiences, and yet even a small difference in our neural wiring diagrams can result in what is called, in the autistic community, the [double empathy problem].
 With other species, this difference in the conceptualization, structure, and linguistic encoding of our mental models may easily be so vast that it becomes impossible to ever understand each other on a level approaching what we have among ourselves, even if the two species are of similar levels of mental complexity.
-This is not to say that inter-species communication is not worth the effort, but that we should not approach the problem minus the expectation of someday creating a magical Star Trek-style translator.
+This is not to say that inter-species communication is not worth the effort, but that we should approach the problem *minus* the expectation of someday creating a magical Star Trek-style translator.

 ## Human-Machine Communication